dmkskasun/Smart_Contract_Structures_Part_2/README.md

 ![Supply Image](Images/four.gif)

 #### What is enum?
 "Within your smart contract, Solidity will automatically handle converting names to ints for you.
 If you declare an enum like: enum Colors {Red, Orange, Yellow, Green, Blue, Purple} then elsewhere in the contract you could refer to Colors.Red and not have to worry about it actually being a 0 in memory."
-So, it is basically red = 0, Orange = 1, Yellow = 2 .. etc.. go ethereum - Enum in Solidity VS CONST - Ethereum Stack Exchange
+So, it is basically red = 0, Orange = 1, Yellow = 2 .. etc.. (https://ethereum.stackexchange.com/questions/57775/enum-in-solidity-vs-const)